iSECPartners/ssl-conservatory/ios/README.md

 =============================================

-### SSL Certificate pinning

-When an iOS app only needs to communicate to a well-defined set of servers over SSL, the security of the app's network communications can be improved through SSL pinning.
+When an iOS application only needs to communicate to a well-defined set of servers over SSL or HTTPS, the security of the app's network communications can be improved through SSL pinning.
 By requiring a specific certificate to be part of the server's certificate chain, the threat of a rogue CA or a CA compromise is significantly reduced.

 ### The ISPCertificatePinning class